corda/corda-docs/content/en/docs/cenm/1.3/user-admin.md

 3. On the **Role details** screen, add or remove users, groups, or permissions as required using the **Edit** or **Delete** icons in each field.

-4. Click **Submit**.
+4. Click **Save**.

 You have amended the properties of a role.
-Any changes take effect immediately.
+Your changes will take effect immediately.
 If you have removed this role from users or groups, they will no longer have permissions associated with that role.
 If they are logged into the system, they will be unable to perform tasks enabled by this role.